Sean Hamilton: Z100 New York KIISFM Los Angeles KBIG/MYFM Los Angeles

-In April 2009, Clear Channel hand picked Hamilton to become the new afternoon drive host on KBIG-FM, known as 104.3 MYfm in Los Angeles.
+In April 2009, Clear Channel handpicked Hamilton to become the new afternoon drive host on KBIG-FM, known as 104.3 MYfm in Los Angeles.
 He was Clear Channel's only "music" radio personality to have an afternoon show broadcasting simultaneously in both New York and Los Angeles, Monday through Friday.
 Although Hamilton was live on WKTU on the east coast, his show was prerecorded three hours prior to airing at three PM on the west coast.
 This method of pre-recording a broadcast shift is called "tracking" and has been much criticized within the industry.
 In January 2011 Hamilton resigned his west coast "tracking" duties for MYfm.

 Lovelines

 In 1979, while working on his first commercial radio station, KCBN in Reno Nevada, Hamilton created the popular radio show called Lovelines.
 In 1983 shortly after being hired at Z100 in New York Hamilton resurrected the show and called it "Hollywood Hamilton's Midnight Lovelines", which offered medical and relationship advice to listeners, often with the assistance of guests, including actors and members of popular bands.
 After the show became a huge hit in New York Hamilton signed the rights over to the Westwood One Radio Network for an undisclosed financial amount, stopped hosting it and moved to Los Angeles to work for KIIS-FM.
 The name was then changed from "Lovelines" to "Loveline" and Hamilton's creation was quickly imitated on radio stations throughout America.
-KROQ and Dr. Drew Pinsky in Los Angeles gained the most notoriety where MTV Networks noticed it and produced a TV version of “Loveline” that ran on MTV from 1996 to 2000.
+KROQ and Dr. Drew Pinsky in Los Angeles gained the most notoriety where MTV Networks noticed it and produced a TV version of "Loveline” that ran on MTV from 1996 to 2000.